umr4nlp/umr-guidelines/guidelines.md

 	:modstr FullNeg)
 ```

 Some languages co-express the “(pure) contrast” and the “unexpected co-occurrence” meanings, using the same form to express both.
-These two meanings are therefore subsumed under the `adversative` category on the lattice, annotated in UMR using the ```but``` abstract concept and numbered ```:opX``` argument roles.
+These two meanings are therefore subsumed under the `adversative` category on the lattice, annotated in UMR using the ```but-91``` abstract concept and ```:ARG1``` and ```:ARG2``` argument roles.
 However, both the “(pure) contrast” and the “unexpected co-occurrence meaning” may also be co-expressed with conjunctive meanings.
 Therefore, these categories combine into a number of higher-level, more coarse-grained categories on the UMR lattice above:

 ```And + unexpected```: abstract concept that may be used if a language does not formally distinguish conjuctive relations from unexpected co-occurrence relations.
 The language may still have a distinct form to express pure contrast.
 This abstract concept takes numbered ```:opX``` roles.